Medical Student Education

 The education of UT Southwestern medical students remains one of the core missions of the Department of Pediatrics.
 A solid foundation in childhood health and illness has long been recognized as one of the central components of a well-rounded medical education, and we strive to offer students the opportunity to explore the full breadth of pediatric medical care through our many programs.

-A full curriculum based on the core competencies as published by the Council on Medical Student Education in Pediatrics (COMSEP) is taught through bedside clinical supervision, daily rounds, in addition to various didactic sessions and interactive case-based discussions facilitated by faculty in nearly all the divisions in the Department of Pediatrics.
+A full curriculum based on the core competencies as published by the Council on Medical Student Education in Pediatrics (COMSEP) is taught through bedside clinical supervision, daily rounds, in addition to various didactic sessions and team-based learning sessions facilitated by faculty in nearly all the divisions in the Department of Pediatrics.
 The entire curriculum is reviewed on an ongoing basis, based on feedback from medical school faculty, national regulatory agencies, and students themselves.
 Students rotating through the core clerkship continue to outpace national averages on standardized assessments.
-UT Southwestern students consistently score above the national average for comparable pediatric clerkships on the National Board of Medical Examiners subject exam in Pediatrics.
+Exemplary of that, UT Southwestern students consistently score above the national average for comparable pediatric clerkships on the National Board of Medical Examiners subject exam in Pediatrics.

-Fourth-year medical students at UT Southwestern have more flexibility to tailor their academic schedule to meet individual learning goals.
-Whether students want to gain a more in-depth exposure to pediatric subspecialties in preparation for an eventual career in pediatrics or just to strengthen their foundation in caring for children in advance of another career path, the department offers numerous opportunities to fourth-year students through the facilities at Children’s and Parkland.
-Students can immerse themselves in acute/intensive care experiences via rotations in the Neonatal Intensive Care Unit, the Pediatric Intensive Care Unit, Cardiovascular Intensive Care Unit, and Pediatric Emergency Medicine.
+Post-Clerkship medical students at UT Southwestern have more flexibility to tailor their academic schedule to meet individual learning goals.
+Whether students want to gain a more in-depth exposure to pediatric subspecialties in preparation for an eventual career in pediatrics or just to strengthen their foundation in caring for children in advance of another career path, the department offers numerous opportunities to students through the facilities at Children’s Health℠ and Parkland.
+Students can immerse themselves in acute/intensive care experiences via rotations in the Neonatal Intensive Care Unit, the Pediatric Intensive Care Unit, Cardiovascular Intensive Care Unit, and the Pediatric Emergency Department.

-Faculty from the Department of Pediatrics also participate, often in leadership roles, in the more didactic curriculum of the first two years of medical school, including such key courses as genetics, biochemistry, and medical ethics.
-Faculty members in the department also served as mentors in the new colleges system at UT Southwestern since the system began in the 2007-2008 academic year.
-As a part of the new curriculum, each participating faculty member mentors a group of six medical students in both first- and second-year classes and delivered curricula such as professionalism and ethics, communication skills like taking patients’ histories, diagnostic and physical exam skills, and clinical reasoning and interpretation skills through weekly small group meetings.
+Faculty from the Department of Pediatrics also participate, often in leadership roles, in the more didactic curricula of the first two years of medical school, including such key courses as genetics, biochemistry, endocrinology and medical ethics.
+Faculty members in the Department also served as mentors in the Colleges system at UT Southwestern since the system began in the 2007-2008 academic year.
+As a part of the new curriculum, each participating faculty member mentors a group of six pre-clerkship medical students and deliver curricula such as professionalism and ethics, communication skills, diagnostic and physical exam skills, and clinical reasoning and interpretation skills through weekly small group meetings.
 Colleges mentoring is continued monthly through the clerkship and post-clerkship periods.

-Perhaps most telling, 26 students from the graduating medical school class of 2010 chose to pursue a career in pediatrics or some combined program including pediatrics.
+Perhaps most telling, every year about 30 students from the graduating medical school class choose to pursue careers in pediatrics or some combined program including pediatrics.